In this article I will walk you through the first steps of building a complete Type-C power supply that will look like this:

 - How do I talk to the EZ-PD chip via I2C?

-All of these questions and more are deferred to the next article.
+All of these questions and more are deferred to future articles.